Gaza Humanitarian Foundation: History

 The Foundation began operations 26 May 2025 at a new distribution centre in Rafah.

 The centers run by GHF in June 2025 were Tal al-Sultan, the Saudi neighbourhood, Khan Younis and Wadi Gaza.
 They replaced some 400 United Nations distribution points.
 The GHF centers lie in evacuation zones, areas where Palestinians were ordered to leave before and which they have to re-enter to get aid.
 People seeking aid are not allowed to approach the centers before they open.
 The opening of the centers itself is infrequently announced online, often only minutes before the actual opening.
 The time span in which the centers are open decreased over time and was given for June 2025 as low as 11 minutes per day.

 Following the declaration of ceasefire on October 10, 2025, the Associated Press reported that some GHF sites had been abandoned.
-A GHF spokesperson said the sites were undergoing “temporary closures”.
+A GHF spokesperson said the sites were undergoing "temporary closures."
+The end of operations was announced in November.